The non-backtracking random walk and its usage for vertex clustering: Non-backtracking graph and transition probability matrix

-for $e,f \in E^{\rightarrow }$, where $E^{\rightarrow }$ is the set of bioriented edges of $G$ (each existing edge is considered in both possible directions), and for $e=[ i,j ]$ the reversely oriented edge is denoted $e^{-1}$, so $e^{-1} = [ j ,i ]$; further, the $e\to f$ relation means that the endpoint of $e$ is the starting point of $f$, denoted by $\textrm{out} (e) = \textrm{in} (f)$; and $\delta$ is the (1-0) indicator of the event in its lower index.
+for $e,f \in E^{\rightarrow }$, where $E^{\rightarrow }$ is the set of bioriented edges of $G$ (each existing edge is considered in both possible directions), and for $e=[ i,j ]$ the reversely oriented edge is denoted $e^{-1}$, so $e^{-1} = [ j ,i ]$; further, the $e\to f$ relation means that the endpoint of $e$ is the starting point of $f$, denoted by $\textrm{out} (e) = \textrm{in} (f)$; and $\delta$ is the (1/0) indicator of the event in its lower index.
 Therefore, $b_{ef} =1$ exactly when $e\to f$ holds, but $f\ne e^{-1}$.
 Since the characteristic polynomial of $\B$ has real coefficients, its complex eigenvalues occur in conjugate pairs in the bulk of its spectrum.
 Note that the underlying simple graph is not directed, just oriented, as we consider its edges in both possible directions.

 If $G$ is connected with $d_{min} \ge 2$, then for all eigenvalues of $\B$, $|\mu | \ge 1$ holds.
 In particular, if $d_{min} >2$, then the eigenvalues of $\B$ with $|\mu |=1$ are $\pm 1$'s.
 If $G$ is a connected graph that is not a cycle and $d_{\min} \ge 2$, then $\B$ is irreducible.
-Therefore, the Frobenius theorem is applicable to $\B$, and under the above conditions, it has a single positive real eigenvalue among its maximum absolute value ones with corresponding eigenvector of all positive real coordinates.
-It is also the spectral radius $\rho (\B )$ of $\B$.
+Therefore, the Frobenius theorem is applicable to it, and under the above conditions, $\B$ has a single positive real eigenvalue among its maximum absolute value ones with corresponding eigenvector of all positive real coordinates.

-Furthermore, in case of certain random graphs (e.g., in the sparse stochastic block model of~\cite{Bolla24}), there is a bulk of the spectrum of $\B$ (containing $\pm 1$'s and complex conjugate pairs), the other so-called structural eigenvalues are real, their moduli are greater than $\sqrt{c}$ (where $c$ is the average degree of the graph), they are positive in the assortative case, and the corresponding eigenvectors are nearly orthogonal, see~\cite{Bordenave}; further, the one with the largest absolute value, giving $\rho (\B)$ is single with eigenvector of all positive coordinates.
+Furthermore, in case of certain random graphs (e.g., in the sparse stochastic block model, see~\cite{Bolla24,Decelle,Krzakala,Moore}), there is a bulk of the spectrum of $\B$ (containing $\pm 1$'s and complex conjugate pairs), the other so-called structural eigenvalues are real, their moduli are greater than $\sqrt{c}$ (where $c$ is the average degree of the graph); they are positive in the assortative case, and the corresponding eigenvectors are nearly orthogonal, see~\cite{Bordenave}.

-Though $\B$ is not a normal matrix, even not always diagonalizable (the algebraic and geometric multiplicity of some of its eigenvalues may not be the same; albeit it may happen only if $d_{min}=1$, in particular, in case of trees), it exhibits some symmetry.
-Observe that

-for each oriented pair of edges and for every entry $b^T$ of the transpose $\B^T$ of $\B$.
-In the sequel, a vector is a column vector and ${}^*$ denotes its conjugate transpose.
-If a vector has all real coordinates, then this is the usual transposition, and the notation ${}^T$ is used.
-Likewise, in case of a matrix of real entries, ${}^T$ is the usual transposition, but if it has complex entries too, above the transposition, one has to take the conjugates of the complex entries.